 I will be honest with you, my hair may not have been the best to test this product on.
 Rahua shampoo and conditioner seems to be more suitable for someone with dry and damaged hair, which after the few last shampoo reviews we’ve learned that I do not have.

 Nonetheless, while it didn’t impress me much, I could see it be a better match for someone with dry hair that needs some more conditioning.
 It also seems gentle enough to be used daily.
-But I feel as if the product is heavily over-priced and doesn’t clean very well.
-And I personally don’t understand why someone would spend so much money on something that goes down the drain?!
+But just from my experience, I feel as if the product is heavily over-priced and doesn’t clean very well.

 Rahua | Classic Conditioner

-At least conditioners tend to last longer, and I rather buy a cheaper shampoo and invest in a better conditioner.
-The conditioner is kind of buttery and goes on smooth.
-I don’t have many negative things to say about it quality wise because it does its job, except for something that applies to both products…
+I usually rather buy a cheaper shampoo and invest in a better conditioner.
+This conditioner is kind of buttery and goes on smooth.
+I don’t have many negative things to say about it quality-wise because it does its job, except for something that applies to both products… I’m not very fond of the scent!
+To me, it smells a lot like raw cows milk.
+Which, to me, isn’t a pleasant scent to be washing your hair with.
+Apparently, the scent is of Palo Santo.
+Well, I’m unfortunately not a big fan of it.
+The scent sticks to the hair after wash, and even my boyfriend didn’t find it to smell very nice.

-Though the general optimist that I am, I would still consider trying out their Voluminous hair range, which is supposed smell of Lavender and Eucalyptus and seems to be made for oilier hair types.
+I’m not having this pleasant and luxurious experience considering the price of this duo.
+Though, the general optimist that I am, I would still consider trying out their Voluminous hair range, which is supposed to smell of Lavender and Eucalyptus and seems to be made for oilier hair types.